Only For Mock Interview Enquires Call on +918988882020, +918988884949

 Before entering for the preparation of UPSC exam after 12th one must know all about the Examination which Includes syllabus, exam pattern and analyses of previous year questions, as well as what is the exam pattern.
 UPSC conducts this exam every year.
 UPSC CSE takes place in 3 stages (Prelims, Mains Examination and personality test).

-What should be the strategy to be an IAS officer after 12th class.?
+Top 10 Key Strategy to become an IAS officer after 12th

 For UPSC preparation after 12th one must enrol in any graduation programme to fulfil the eligibility criteria and thereafter he /she must be mentally prepared for the UPSC examination.
 We will go Step by Step to understand what to study, how to study and how much to study.
 To become an IAS officer after 12th, first know your exam well.
 Now we will look up on the strategy to prepare for UPSC after 12th.